How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 The 6-Yard Circle

-If the hole is in the true middle portion of the green, your target should live inside a 6-yard circle around the flag.
+Your target should live inside a 6-yard circle around the hole.

-• a few yards left or right on the safe side
+- a few yards left or right on the safer side

-• a few yards short if the putt gets scarier from above the cup
+- a few yards short if the putt gets ugly from above the cup

 When a Pin Counts as “Middle”

-I treat a pin as middle when it has enough room that one small miss does not immediately run into edge trouble.
+I treat it as a real middle pin when there is enough room that one small miss does not instantly run into edge trouble.

-If it does not have that, it is probably pretending to be a middle pin while secretly playing like a front or back problem.
+If it does not have that, it is not really a middle pin.
+It is pretending.

 The Three Middle-Pin Categories